levyjonathan31/PacManProject/README.md

 Pac-man project coded in java

 Note:
-The () and () files were given by the University of Florida COP3502 Course
+The AttackerHumanController and StudentDefenderController files were given by the University of Florida COP3502 Course